p-adrian05/eVehicle-advertising-service/README.md

 # eVehicle advertising Rest Api
-- Built with Spring Boot
+- Built with Spring Boot and JPA, secured with JWT.
 ## Requirements

 Building the project requires JDK 11 or later and [Apache Maven](https://maven.apache.org/).